Mac computer won't turn on after macOS Catalina/Mojave/High Sierra update

 If Mac Disk Utility failed to repair the corrupted Macintosh HD, you need to reinstall macOS or restore from a backup.

-M3 Mac Data Recovery is a professional Mac data recovery software which can recover deleted files emptied from Trash, recover data from formatted drive, recover data from unreadable drive, recover data from unmounted drive, recover data from corrupted drive, recover data from deleted/lost APFS partition, recover data from encrypted APFS drive, recover data after iMac/MacBook won't start up, etc.
+M3 Mac Data Recovery is a professional Mac data recovery software which can recover deleted files emptied from Trash, recover lost data from formatted drive, recover lost data from unreadable drive, recover lost data from unmounted drive, recover lost data from corrupted drive, recover lost data from deleted/lost APFS partition, recover lost data from encrypted APFS drive, recover data after Mac won't start up, etc.

-1) Download, install and launch M3 Mac Data Recovery software on another Mac computer.
+Step 1: Download, install and launch M3 Mac Data Recovery software on another Mac.

-If M3 Mac Data Recovery bootable media fails to start up your unbootable computer, please install macOS on an external hard drive and then boot your failed Mac computer from external hard drive.
+If M3 Mac Data Recovery bootable media fails to start up your unbootable Mac, please install macOS on an external hard drive and then boot your failed Mac computer from external hard drive.

 After data recovery is successfully done, you can erase the Macintosh HD and reinstall macOS on it.